1601-mma2013/One_Call/README.md

 - Alternative Scenarios

-Susan would like to check her exam timetable.
-She is too busy doing her revision and she uses S Voice to access into the MMU Apps to save time.
+Michee finds the application hard to open.
+Hence, she goes to the settings and check the option for 'place app at lockscreen'.
+This allows Michee to open the application at her lock screen without typing her phone's passcode.

 - Necessary-use Scenarios

-Alex is an undergrad computer science student in Multimedia University, Cyberjaya.
-He is a forgetful student.
-He use the ‘forget your password?’ link to find his password frequently.
+Michee easily forgets to record the accidents that have happened that caused her to use this application.
+The One Call application automatically saves the time when an emergency call is made so that she can refer back to the history.

 - Edge-case Use Scenarios

-Susan like to logout her MMU Apps account everyday for protect her private.
-She need a ‘Remember ID number’ button to help her to login her account easily.
+Michee prefers to log out of her One Call Application to protect her privacy.
+She needs a ‘Sign in as Michee’ button to help her to login into her account easily.